SuperOfficeDocs/superoffice-docs/user-guide/en/reports/screen/index.md

 ## <a id="archive" />The report archive (Documents)

 The report archive (the **Documents** section tab) appears at the bottom of the **Reports** screen.
-It contains previously generated reports that have been saved as documents.
+It contains previously generated reports that were saved as documents.
 In this section tab, you can open, edit, delete and [filter][7] saved reports.
 You can also export a list of reports.

 > [!TIP]
 > Saved reports are listed with **Report** in the **Type** column on the **Activities** section tab in the **Company**, **Contact**, **Sale** and **Project** screens.